 Based on the typical causes of slow performance, we start by looking into the cost of loading the non-view parts of the page.
 Moreover, the cost of an item limit of 300 and the cost of two-level group by on Managed Metadata fields, including group expansion, calls for investigation.

 We can determine the impact that non-view components have on view load by measuring against a page which cannot be modified and which has minimal dynamic content.
 One such page is the Site Settings application page (_layouts/15/settings.aspx).
 While its content is static it includes both top links and quick launch menus.
 Furthermore, to gauge relative performance, we also measure against the Site Settings page of an out of the box team site without inherited navigation.

 On average the Site Settings page takes 3.5 seconds to load.
-The same page on an out of the box team site, however, takes only 0.7 seconds to load.
-Hence 2.8 seconds is spent loading the navigation components.
-In other words, short of changing the navigation, 2.8 seconds is the lower bound on the view page load time (and any other page on that web).
+The same Site Settings page on an out of the box team site, however, load in only 0.7 seconds.
+Hence 2.8 seconds is spent loading the navigation components on the page hosting the slow view.
+In other words, short of changing the navigation, 2.8 seconds marks the lower bound on view page load time (and any other page load time on that web).

 Avg StdDev = Sort by name, two-level group by expanded, 300 item limit 27.9 2.4 With 30 item limit 6.4 0.9 Without two-level group by expanded 7.5 0.7 Without two-level group by expanded, without lookup field 5.1 0.5 Without two-level group by expanded, without all but name field 4.7 0.2 Without expansion 4.8 0.4 Without two-level group by expanded, with 30 item limit 4.2 0.3 Without non-view part of baseline page 3.5 0.4 = Non-view part of out of the box new web 0.7 0.1